schoeberl/librelane/docs/source/glossary.md

 OpenMPW

     A program by Google sponsoring a free Multi-Project Wafer for {term}`open-source` hardware projects.
+LibreLane's progenitor,
-LibreLane was initially developed for use with the OpenMPW project.
+    {term}`OpenLane`, was initially developed for use with the OpenMPW project.

     See https://developers.google.com/silicon for more info.